 A special needs permit will allow you to park in UBC parkades at reduced rates.
 If you are a student, please contact the Centre for Accessibility.
 If you are faculty of staff member, please contact Workplace Health Services.

-The Centre for Accessibility facilitates disability-related accommodations and programming initiatives designed to remove barriers for students with disabilities and ongoing medical conditions.
+The university facilitates disability-related accommodations and programming initiatives for designed to remove barriers for students with disabilities and ongoing medical conditions.

 Students should visit the Centre for Accessibility, while Faculty and Staff should visit Workplace Health Services.